-The idea or subject matter is explored through an initial development week, when possible.
-After that week, there is a period for reflection and consideration before a further development period.
-During this second period, we go into more depth and become a little more focused on the ideas that have interested us.
-Also at this stage, we bring things into the rehearsal room - whatever it might be - that can help us develop further the form we are interested in.
+Ideally, the idea or subject matter is explored through an initial development week.
+That week, there’s generally lots of chaos, paint being thrown at a wall.
+Then there is a period for reflection before a further, more focussed development period of one or two weeks.
+At this stage, we bring things into the rehearsal room - whatever it might be - that can help us develop the form we are interested in.

-For Interiors, which takes place behind a large window, we started to work with a cheap, transparent shower curtain that helped us make discoveries about how this idea could work.
-For The Destroyed Room, we introduced cameras, live feeds, monitors and projectors.
-The introduction of these elements begins to influence the formation of the work and a distinctive language begins to emerge.
-All the time, actors are improvising and generating material.
-Sometimes these improvisations are carefully structured.
-More often they are chaotic, sometimes fruitless, occasionally brilliant, but always persistent, conducted - as they are happening - by the director.
-Sometimes the actors are improvising directly with each other, sometimes with the elements in the room, until gradually, we begin to get a sense of how these elements can come together to create a poetic whole.
-During this period, our designers begin to experiment with scenic, visual, video and sound design.
-The final development period is the rehearsal period, which leads up to the first previews of the show.
-Even after previews, the show continues to evolve as the audience begins to influence the work.
+Although we are still unsure how to use these elements at this stage, their introduction begins to influence the formation of the work and, hopefully, a distinctive language begins to emerge.
+All the time, actors are improvising and generating material, getting used to the formal elements and discovering how they influence the acting.
+Sometimes improvisations are carefully structured.
+More often they are chaotic, sometimes fruitless, occasionally brilliant, but always persistent.
+They are sometimes conducted - as they are happening - by the director.
+Gradually, we begin to get a sense of how everything can come together to create a poetic whole.
+During this period, our designers begin to experiment more specifically with scenic, visual, video and sound design, gently pushing their own ideas into the work and influencing it more.
+The final development period is the rehearsal period, when we are now working with a more or less completed design.
+After previews, the show continues to evolve as the audience begins to influence the work.

-For example, Interiors takes place behind a glass screen, as if the audience is looking in on the action around a dinner table.
-The audience can see the performers, but cannot hear them.
-This was not a sound-proofed box, as many people thought, but the actors effectively muting their voices and speaking to each other naturally, but completely silently - the result of a great deal of work.
-It involved a keen sense of peripheral awareness (a common element in our work) and the rejection of many ‘rules’ about acting or performance.
-For example, if one actor spoke to another in an improvisation, she might say, ‘How’s your mother, I’ve heard she’s ill in hospital?’
-The second actor will, of course, have no idea of what the first has said, but must commit to a response nevertheless.
-He might say, ‘Yes, I saw it last night, it was really good’.
-So the conversation doesn’t make sense in a conventional way, but begins to build up a picture for the viewer, within the context of a visual story.
-This was a challenging experience for the actors, deprived of their voices and of direct contact with an audience.
-Nuanced, sometimes even microscopic, physical action became crucial, as did an understanding of what was needed physically to help express an idea (that the audience wouldn’t otherwise understand) without reverting to mime.
-The discipline and technique involved in this is considerable.
-Finally, a conclusion that would normally take two actors forty lines of dialogue to reach convincingly, could only take three or four – otherwise the audience would simply see two people taking, without any idea of what they were talking about.
-This meant actors sometimes feeling they were not convincing each other.
-They had to make a leap, to accept that ‘time’ was somehow accelerated when they were ‘in the room’.
-And they became good at this kind of ‘acting’.
+For example, Interiors takes place behind a glass screen with the audience looking in on a dinner party.
+The audience can see the actors but can’t hear them.
+There was no sound-proofed box, as many people thought.
+The actors were muting their voices, ‘speaking’ to each other apparently naturally, but in fact completely silent.
+Theis meant the rejection of many ‘rules’ about acting or performance.
+For example, if one actor spoke to another in an improvisation, she might (silently) say, ‘How’s your mother, I’ve heard she’s ill in hospital?’
+The second actor will, of course, have no idea of what the first has said but must commit to a response anyway.
+He might (silently) reply, ‘Yes, I saw it last night, it was really good’.
+So the conversation doesn’t make any sense in a conventional way.
+But it’s about what the audience sees.
+It begins to build up a picture for the viewer within the context of a visual story.
+This was a challenging experience for the performers, who were deprived of their voices and direct contact with an audience - two things many actors consider the most important.
+A conversation between two actors, which would normally take forty lines of dialogue, could only take three or four – otherwise a conversation would seem to go on forever.
+Nuanced physical action became crucial in helping the audience understand the context of a conversation.
+The actors became good at this kind of ‘acting’.